yawankoma/IT-Administration-Home-Lab/README.md

 ```
 \\DC01\SKO_Corporation\
 ├── HR\        → HRG only
-├── IT\        → IT-Group only
+├── IT\        → ITG only
-└── Finance\   → Finance-Group only
+└── Finance\   → FING only
 ```

 ---